The Verdicchio of the Castles of Jesi

 Villa Bucci.
 Bucci.
 2016.

-Another Marche institution, based in Ostra Vetere, and organic too.
+Villa Bucci is another Marche institution based in Ostra Vetere and organic.
 All their wines look for elegance rather than power.
 Everything is by hand.
-With climate change, they even spray clay onto the vine leaves to limit sugar production (and therefore alcohol) in heatwaves.
+They even spray clay onto the vine leaves to limit sugar production (and therefore alcohol) in heatwaves with climate change.
 Hard to believe that this “Bucci” line is more “entry-level” than their “Villa Bucci” range.
 It’s softly golden in colour, aged for six months in bottle.
 It’s fresh and zingy and with a persistent salinity.
 A delicious bargain.
 The Wine Society has half bottles £6.75; Italvinus has full bottles £12.23

 Stefano Manicelli.
 Santa Maria Fiore.
 2014.

 This estate in the northern part of Classico makes superb red Lacrima di Morro d’Alba DOC.
 Their Verdicchio is a treat too.
 This one is a selection from their oldest vines.
 Green apples, a hint of candied lemon and lots of almonds before that salinity kicks in.
 Will age well but hard to resist now.
 Bat and Bottle. £15.00